 Incident Response Fundamentals: What to Do After a Breach

 Security breaches are no longer a question of if, but when.
-Even well-secured organizations can be compromised through zero-day vulnerabilities, supply chain attacks, or human error.
+Even well-secured organizations can be compromised through zero-day vulnerabilities and advanced threat scenarios, supply chain attacks, or human error.

 This guide outlines the core principles and phases of effective incident response after a breach has been identified.